emrspecialistsamer/aws-lake-formation-workshop/website/content/70-additional-labs/701-glue-to-lakeformation-migration/7014-Migrate Permissions to LakeFormation.md

 <ol start="1">

 <h4>Step 3: Give Users IAM Permissions to Use Lake Formation</h4>
 Now, give the two users permissions to use Lake Formation via the IAM policies created.
 Attach <strong>LakeFormationDataAccess</strong> policy to the  two users: <b>glue-admin and glue-dev-user</b>.
-At this point in workshop, user policy list should look like:
+At this point in workshop, user policy list will look somewhat like the image below :

 <img src="/images/gluemigration019.png" style="margin:15px 0px; border:1px solid black" />